github/copilot-codespaces-demo/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository
-2. Configure and install the dependencies: `script/bootstrap`
-3. Make sure the tests pass on your machine: `rake`
 4. Create a new branch: `git checkout -b my-branch-name`
 5. Make your change, add tests, and make sure the tests still pass
 6. Push to your fork and [submit a pull request][pr]